About the workshop

-The aim of this workshop is to help policy-makers and public service practitioners learn how to assess the impact of policy and practice initiatives before they’re started, and how to think about evaluating policies and programmes in the future.
-During the week, you will review and discuss the basic principles of impact evaluation and assessment, and the different ways of assessing policy and practice impacts.
+The aim of this workshop is to help policy-makers and public service practitioners learn how to assess the impact of policy and practice initiatives before they are started, and how to respond to emerging evidence after policy roll-out and in emergency situations.

 How participants will benefit